dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Example

-The following code produces this diagnostic because `zero` is a static field, but it’s being accessed as if it were an instance field:
+The following code produces this diagnostic because `zero` is a static field, but it's being accessed as if it were an instance field:

 {% prettify dart tag=pre+code %}
 void f(C c) {